Skip to main content

 Overview

 Salesforce is a leading cloud-based Customer Relationship Management (CRM) platform designed to help businesses connect with and understand their customers better.
 It offers a comprehensive suite of applications focused on sales, customer service, marketing automation, analytics, and application development.
 Salesforce enables organizations of all sizes to build stronger relationships with their customers through personalized experiences, streamlined communication, and predictive insights.
-Rill is able to ingest data from Salesforce as a source by utilizing the Bulk API, which requires a Salesforce username along with a password (and in some cases, a token, depending on the org configuration) to authenticate against a Salesforce org.
+Rill can ingest data from Salesforce as a source by utilizing the Bulk API, which requires a Salesforce username and password (and, in some cases, a token, depending on the org configuration) to authenticate against a Salesforce org.

 Local credentials

-When using Rill Developer on your local machine (i.e. rill start), you have the option to specify credentials when running Rill using the --env flag.
-For example, you could run the following command via the terminal (when starting Rill):
+When using Rill Developer on your local machine (i.e., rill start), you have the option to specify credentials when running Rill using the --env flag.
+For example, you can run the following command in the terminal when starting Rill:

 rill start --env connector.salesforce.username="user@example.com" --env connector.salesforce.password="MyPasswordMyToken"

-Alternatively, you can also include the credentials directly in the underlying source YAML by adding the username and password parameters.
-For example, your source YAML may contain the following properties (also can be configured through the UI during source creation):
+Alternatively, you can include the credentials directly in the underlying source YAML by adding the username and password parameters.
+For example, your source YAML may contain the following properties (these can also be configured through the UI during source creation):

 connector: "salesforce"